On the Direct Construction of MDS and Near-MDS Matrices: Direct Construction of Nonrecursive MDS and NMDS Matrices

 \begin{remark} It is important to note that in Theorem~\ref{Th_GVand_1_MDS} and Theorem~\ref{Th_GVand_1_NMDS}, at most one $x_i$ may be zero for $V_1^{-1}V_2$ and $V_2^{-1}V_1$ to be MDS or NMDS.
 However, in Theorem~\ref{Th_GVand_2_MDS}, Theorem~\ref{Th_GVand_2_NMDS}, and Theorem~\ref{Th_GVand_3_MDS}, each $x_i$ needs to be nonzero; otherwise, the term $x_i^{-1}$ in the conditions will not be defined. \end{remark}

-\begin{remark} We have presented a method for constructing involutory MDS and NMDS matrices using generalized Vandermonde matrices $V_{\perp}(x; I)$ with $I=\set{n-1}$.
+\begin{remark} We have presented a method for constructing involutory MDS and NMDS matrices using generalized Vandermonde matrices $V_{\perp}({\bf x}; I)$ with $I=\set{n-1}$.
 However, we have not been able to determine the conditions for constructing involutory MDS and NMDS matrices from generalized Vandermonde matrices with $I=\set{1}$ and $I=\set{1,n}$. \end{remark}

-\begin{remark} This paper does not consider the generalized Vandermonde matrices $V({\bf x}; T)$ with discontinuities other than $\set{1}$, $\set{n-1}$, or $\set{1,n}$, or those with more than two discontinuities.
+\begin{remark} This paper does not consider generalized Vandermonde matrices $V_{\perp}({\bf x}; I)$ with sets $I$ other than $\set{1}$, $\set{n-1}$, or $\set{1,n}$, or those with size $|I| > 2$.
 This is because the conditions for being MDS or NMDS matrices become more complicated.
 However, it is possible to find additional direct constructions of MDS and NMDS matrices by using Theorem~\ref{Th_GVand_discon}. \end{remark}

-Till now, we have discussed nonrecursive constructions of MDS and NMDS matrices.
-In the next section, we will explore the recursive constructions of MDS and NMDS matrices using the direct method.